michaelhesford/XHYbbWW_semileptonic/README.md

 The `--combine_years` option uses the `hadd` function to combine outputs from different years for each setname into full Run2 plots.

+**Note:** For correctness, studies (and all scripts involving renormalization) should always be run on the full set of MC for a particular year (njobs = 1), unless just testing code.
+We renormalize MC samples using using the formula (cross-section) x (luminosity) / (sum of event weights).
+The event weight sum `genEventSumw` is stored separately for each individual raw NanoAOD file.
+When multiple files are strung together for a single job, the individual values are added together for the purposes of renormalization.
+By the laws of *fractions*, renormalizing the full MC by the full sum of event weights will NOT produce the same result as renormalizing smaller chunks by smaller values of `genEventSumw` and then adding those chunks together at the end.

 ## 5) Make trigger efficiencies

-The set of triggers used in the analysis is listed below and is also stored in `XHYbbWWconfig.json`.
+The set of triggers used in the analysis is listed for each primary dataset below; triggers are also stored in `XHYbbWWconfig.json`.

 | Year | SingleMuon |
 | ---- | ------------------- |